viananike/tasks/README.md

 Here's what might be coming soon (or eventually!):

 - [ ] 🗓️ Calendar view
-- [ ] 📬 Email summaries
+- [ ] 📬 Email verification
 - [ ] 🔔 Notification system
 - [ ] 📎 File attachments
-- [ ] 🧩 Plugin system
 - [ ] 📱 Mobile-friendly tweaks

 > Got an idea?
-[Open an issue](https://github.com/yourusername/tasks/issues) or fork the project and go wild!
+[Open an issue](https://github.com/viananike/tasks/issues) or fork the project and go wild!

 ---